[$30 – $100] => 1/10 of the loan amount + $3 /mo (<$35)

 - 2011 – Over 3,400 CSO locations were registered.

-- 2011 – Credit Services Organizations (CSOs) were now called Credit Access Businesses (CABs).
+- 2011 – The loan reform was started.
+As the first step: Credit Services Organizations (CSOs) were now called Credit Access Businesses (CABs).

-- 2012 – More than 40 municipalities in Texas passed zoning ordinances to restrict payday lending operation, among
+- 2012 – As a result of reform, municipalities in Texas started to pass zoning ordinances to restrict payday lending operations, among

 themwere Dallas, Austin, and San Antonio.